 When your Library won’t open at all, “hiding” the media may help determine if it a piece of media that is the problem.
 If you’re using external media hiding should be straightforward, but as you probably know, FCP X does an amazing job of finding media that has been moved.
 It’s best to disconnect the drive where your media is stored.
 If hiding your media does resolve your issue, try hiding just portions until you can narrow down the culprit.

-If your Library won’t open and you are using using managed media, you’ll need to locate the original media stored in each Event.
+If your Library won’t open and you are using managed media, you’ll need to locate the original media stored in each Event.
 Rename your media folder by adding an “X” to the beginning or end of the “Original Media” folder to render it disabled by hiding it from FCP X. Disabling media folders Event by Event can help isolate the problem clip.

 Symptom #8: Crash or hang when opening a Project timeline, Crash when using specific a specific plugin, kernel panic, extreme slowdowns.